-The University understands that from time to time there is good reason why you cannot attend a class, and in this instance you must contact your support hub to let them know so the SAM system can be updated accordingly.
+The University understands that from time to time there is good reason why you cannot attend a class, and in this instance you should contact your academic tutor/advisor to make them aware.

 Our primary aim is to support your studies, but we are also required to report attendance to various external bodies such as the Student Loan Company and the Home Office.
 Because of this, sanctions will be in place for students who seek to falsely register either their own or fellow students’ attendance, and spot checks will be carried out during the year to identify incidents of false registration.

-Most teaching rooms will have electronic card readers either outside or inside the room (these rooms will be clearly identified by the sign below).
+Most teaching rooms will have electronic card readers usually outside the room (these rooms will be clearly identified by the sign below).

 Where you see this sign, hold the card within close proximity to the reader.
 If your scan is successful the middle light will flash (yellow) and there will be a short beep.
 If the middle light does not flash and there is no beep then there may be a problem with your card.
 Please notify your lecturer (who will note your presence).
 The library helpdesk will be able to reprogram or replace your card free of charge.

-It is the recording of a student’s presence at a teaching event based on the students’ individual timetable.
+It is the recording of presence at a teaching event based on the students’ individual timetable.

 The University relies on students demonstrating their attendance by registering their presence in class by swiping their UCLan card across an electronic attendance reader (usually) outside the teaching room.
-This records the date, time, location of your attendance which matches against your individual timetable.
-Any variation to these variables will mark the student as absent.
+This records the date, time, location of your attendance which matches with your individual timetable.

 The infrastructure has been designed to be as robust as possible.
 The attendance readers may however become unavailable in the event of a network or power failure and in some cases your attendance may not be recorded.
-Academic staff will have the ability to authorise an overwrite of your attendance should this occur.
+Academic staff will have the ability to overwrite an attendance record should this occur.

-Yes, you are expected to attend all of your mandatory teaching sessions provided to you on your individual timetable.
+Yes, you are expected to attend all of your mandatory teaching sessions provided on your individual timetable.
 Research has shown that consistent attendance and good academic performance are closely linked.

-No, the University expects all students to attend all teaching events, if correspondence is sent to students it is because concern about the students’ attendance has been highlighted.
+No, the University expects all students to attend all teaching events, when correspondence is sent it is because concern has been raised regarding your attendance.
 The University is committed to help support students with any issues that may be impacting on their attendance as well their performance.

-You must present your UCLan card at the card reader (this can be 20 minutes before or 10 minutes after the session starts).
-If you scan your card any earlier than 20 minutes before the sessions starts your attendance will not be recorded.
+You must present your UCLan card at the card reader (this can be from 20 minutes before the session starts).
+If you scan your card earlier than 20 minutes before the sessions starts your attendance will not be recorded.

-There will be a short beep and the middle light will flash on.
+There will be a short beep and the middle light will flash.

 Students who have forgotten their UCLan cards will be marked as absent.
-Please advise your lecturer at the time so that they may authorise an update your attendance accordingly.
+Please remember to scan at each session so that you will not be marked as absent.